cwadley/standalone-chrome-node/README.md

-# headless-chrome-npm
+# standalone-chrome-node
-### Extends selenium/headless-chrome to include NodeJS and NPM
+### Extends selenium/standalone-chrome to include NodeJS and NPM